Understanding Naproxen and Ibuprofen

 Risks of Prolonged Use and Overdose

 Long-term use of NSAIDs, including naproxen and ibuprofen, carries risks such as gastrointestinal issues, cardiovascular complications, and kidney effects.
 Overdose of either medication necessitates immediate medical attention.
+Those who need to avoid NSAIDs altogether should review the best alternatives to ibuprofen for safer options.
+Naproxen-branded products like Aleve are also compared directly with ibuprofen-branded options in our article on what is stronger: Advil or Aleve.

 Common Adverse Reactions